Tax Identification Number in Japan: 3 Simple Steps to Secure Yours

 Take Action Today

 Ready to fast-track your Japan business setup?
-We’ve guided over 100 foreign companies through incorporation and Corporate Number acquisition, typically completing the entire process in 7-10 business days.
+We’ve guided over 60 foreign companies through incorporation and Corporate Number acquisition, typically completing the entire process in 7-10 business days.

 Our comprehensive incorporation package includes:

-• Complete incorporation handling
+• Complete K.K. or G.K. incorporation handling

-• Corporate Number acquisition and verification
+• Corporate Number verification and guidance

-• Bank introduction and support
+• Bank account introduction and application support

-• gBizID and e-Tax registration
+• GビズID and e-Tax registration assistance

 • First-year compliance calendar